CanCanCommunity/cancancan/docs/model_adapter.md

 end
 ```

-In this case `MongoidProject` is a decendant of `MongoidDocument`.
+In this case `MongoidProject` is a descendant of `MongoidDocument`.
 The implementation of this class will not be shown as it only acts as an example.

 ### Running tests